andresmgomez/next-magazine-webpage/README.md

 ### Run the App

-To run the app simply run `yarn start`
+To run the app simply run `yarn dev`